-The Crime Victim Compensation (CVC) program provides victims of violent crime with funds to pay for medical care, mental health support, loss of income, residential repairs, cleaning services and burial expenses.
+The Crime Victim Compensation (CVC) program provides financial assistance to victims of violent crime.
+CVC can help with a variety of costs associated with the aftermath of a crime, which can sometimes include medical and dental care, mental health support, loss of income, crime scene cleaning services, and burial expenses.

 Eligible victims must sustain physical or psychological injury, or suffer residential property damage as a result of the crime.
 Family members of victims who are killed in the commission of the crime are also eligible.